ippontech/blog-usa/posts/first-steps-with-the-serverless-framework.md

 The Serverless CLI is a very handy tool for deploying serverless functions.
 It brings the **infrastructure as code** pattern to the party, making it extremely easy for any member of the team to checkout the code and start deploying a stack without having to know specific commands.

 Although Serverless supports multiple cloud providers, a given `serverless.yml` file only targets one provider.
-It is very easy, however, to maintain multiple `serverless.yml` files, one per provider that you are targetting.
+It is very easy, however, to maintain multiple `serverless.yml` files, one per provider that you are targeting.

 I am still new to Serverless, but I will definitely keep an eye on it for all my serverless deployments!